LS-aeroteam/Naca-Optimizer/README.md

 # Naca-optimizer
-Python-based optimization algorithm and aerodynamic solver for NACA airfoils.
+Optimization algorithm and aerodynamic solver for NACA airfoils.